sgalles/ceylon-webgl/README.md

 For now, I don't know.
 This use case is a micro benchmark as such, and probably not the main target for Ceylon.

-And I happily admit that the Ceylon port initially was not on a par with the original JS example FPS-wise.
+And I happily admit that the Ceylon port initially was not on a par with the original JS example FPS-wise (on my rather low end laptop).
 I suspect it has something to do with the GC of the browser when too much Ceylon code is involved in the main render loop.
 But really I didn't investigate much.

 That's why I decided to keep a bit of native JS for the core render loop that must update a large array of floats (8000 elements at each frame).